-- In a saucepan, heat the butter and the remaining chocolate over low heat until the chocolate has melted.
+- Heat the butter and the remaining chocolate in a saucepan over low heat until the chocolate has melted.
 Stir and allow to cool.2 cups dark chocolate, 1 stick butter

-- Blend for 5 minutes until everything is fluffy.
+- Mix for 5 minutes on high speed until everything is fluffy.

 - Using a spatula, mix the flour and cocoa powder into the batter.¾ cups all-purpose flour, ⅓ cup Dutch unprocessed cocoa

 - Cover the bowl with plastic wrap and refrigerate for at least 30 minutes.